matheusmilani/caveo-test/README.md

 You migh use the Postman colleciton to easily check the payloads and requests from the application.

+If you run the application with Docker, the PORT used is 3000, otherwise if use `node server.js`, the PORT used is the 1337.

 ## AWS Services
 The application uses the Cognito to allow the user registrations, login and allow to access routes.
 The cognito was configured using the simple way of login (username and password), and accepts to enable/disable users.